lyteword/chspurgeon-tod/volume-4/psalm-84.md

 **Verse 12.**&nbsp;The blessedness of the life of faith over that of carnal enjoyment, religious feeling, self confidence, living upon marks and evidences, trusting in man, etc.

-## WORKS UPON THE EIGHTY-FOURTH PSALM
+## Works Upon The Eighty-Fourth Psalm

 The Faith of the Church Militant, made moste effectualie described in this exposition of the 84.
 Psalme, by that reverend Pastor, and publike Professor of God's word, in the famous universitie of Haffine in Denmarke, NICHOLAS HEMMINGIVS.
 A treatise written as to the instruction of the ignorant in the groundes of religion, so to the confutation of the Jews, the Turkes, Atheists, Papists, Heretiks, and all other adversaries of the trueth whatsoever.
 Translated out of Latin into English, &c. by THOMAS ROGERS.
 At London, printed by H. Middleton for Andrew Maunsel.
 Anno.
 1581.